Meet the Team

 Director of Finance and Operations

-Jennifer works both in programmatic and administrative areas including board relations, human resources, finance and budgeting, logistical planning, green building, and the inclusiveness initiative.
+Jennifer works both in programmatic and administrative areas including operations, board relations, human resources, finance and budgeting, logistical planning, annual conference, and the GREEN working group.
 Before joining the Network in 2005, she was the executive director of the Kidney Foundation of South Florida, responsible for all areas of nonprofit management including special events, operations, board development, educational programming, community outreach, and communications.
 Jennifer graduated magna cum laude from Vanderbilt University with a degree in English and Russian.
 The daughter of a Peruvian mother and American father who flew for Pan Am, she has traveled extensively and lived abroad.
-Jennifer enjoys her extended family, reading too much, making things with her hands, and swimming in open water as long as it’s 84 degrees or somewhere foreign.
-While her favorite animals are feline, she knows the best horse in the world is a Caballo de Paso named Miski in Lima, Peru.
+Jennifer enjoys her extended family, reading too much, making things with her hands, well-planned trips to interesting locales, and swimming in open water as long as it’s 84 degrees or somewhere foreign.

 Ann Fowler Wallace